|Page 1 of 5:|| |

 *** This review may contain spoilers ***

 "Little Odessa" was Gray's debut.
-It's a very good crime-film, well acted by the always electric Tim Roth, but the film's ethnic details are at times unconvincing and Gray falters in his final act with an obvious, overblown set piece in which little Reuben is accidentally gunned down.
+It's a very good drama, well acted by the always electric Tim Roth, but the film's ethnic details are unconvincing and Gray falters in his final act with an obvious, overblown sequence in which little Reuben is accidentally gunned down.

 The settings are located to some Russian hole in Brooklyn.
 The snow is